RachelMullen/phase-3-sinatra-react-project-frontend/README.md

 - Sinatra
 - API:
 ## FUTURE OPPORTUNITIES FOR ENHANCEMENT

 COMING SOON!

-In the future, we would love to build in something that us to filter costs of experiences.
+In the future, we would love to build in something that allows users to filter costs of experiences.

 ## MAINTAINERS##